adrien2p/medusa-extender/documentation/03-starters.md

 Follow that link to go to the starter and see how to install it.
 [Server](https://github.com/adrien2p/medusa-extender/tree/main/starters/server)

-> The plugin module starter is provide a starting point to create your own plugin (shareable module).
+> The plugin module starter is providing you a starting point to create your own plugin (shareable module).

 Follow that link to go to the starter and see how to install it.
 [Plugin module](https://github.com/adrien2p/medusa-extender/tree/main/starters/plugin-module)